0xN1ghtRa1d/Egypt-Universities-CTF-2019/README.md

 # Egypt-Universities-CTF-2019
-Hey all this is 0xN1ghtRa1d , this is our writeups for Egypt-Universities-CTF-2019 .
+Hey all this is 0xN1ghtRa1d team , this is our writeups for Egypt-Universities-CTF-2019 .
 # Challenge name
 Login
 # Category